 Still, there are downsides.
 You can’t just push a button and get a pitcher.
 You’ve got to keep your eye on the coffee, ensure grounds are the right size, and monitor the temperature of your water for best results.
 You can’t just let a French Press machine sit idle while you go do something.
 You’ll ruin the flavor.

 Coffee is ground in a coarse way, so unless you’ve got a garbage disposal in your sink, throwing things away is going to be a bit of a pain.
+Try to compost your coffee grounds when possible.
 Also, if you make the coffee wrong, you’re going to get grounds in the bottom of the cup, which can be incredibly intolerable.
 There’s a learning curve.

 3. Cold Brewing

 Cold brewed coffee has a lot of advantages, but you’re going to want the right brewing equipment.
 In a nutshell, you want to just soak coffee grounds for between eight and twenty-four hours in cold water.
 You can use a French Press machine for this, but you don’t have to.
-A better choice is to use cold brewing equipment designed for the purpose.
+A better choice is to use cold brew coffee maker designed for the purpose.

 The thing about cold-brewing is that it doesn’t burn the grounds.
 You’re going to get the best possible flavor through a cold brew.
 Instead of slugging it back, you’ll want to let it sit in your mouth a moment and enjoy the taste.